Camping Safety Tips

 Don’t ever feed wildlife for any reason including the cute squirrels.
 If animals become accustomed to being fed or easily obtaining food, they will lose their natural fear of humans and often become aggressive.

-Also, don't leave your pets unattended outside and always keep them on a leash.
-A wild animal can come out of nowhere but if your pet is on a leash near you the chances of an attack is very small.
+Also, don’t leave your pets unattended outside and always keep them on a leash.
+A wild animal can come out of nowhere but if your pet is on a leash near you, the chances of an attack are very small.

 - Alligator attacks are very rare and in most cases not deadly.

 - Alligators prefer to avoid people but will aggressively defend a nest.

 - If you seen an alligator, keep your distance.
 They can move very fast.